Share this post on:

 However, the two terms are commonly used interchangeably or synonymously.

 Some people are habitually more Self-Conscious than others.
-It is sometimes associated with shyness or paranoia or may occur when you feel you are being watched.
+Self-consciousness is sometimes associated with shyness or paranoia or may occur when one feels one is being watched.

 Self-consciousness is often associated with shyness and embarrassment, resulting in a lack of pride and low self-esteem.